GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/08.771-780/10.The-One-Thing-Needful/docs.md

 ---
+title: |
-title: 780.
-The One Thing Needful
+    780. The One Thing Needful - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 780.
+The One Thing Needful.
+Jesus, engrave it on my heart That thou the one thing needful art; I could from all things parted be, But never, never, Lord, from thee.
+    keywords:  |
-    keywords: Christ in Song, The One Thing Needful, Jesus, engrave it on my heart,
+        Christ in Song, adventhymnals, advent hymnals, The One Thing Needful, Jesus, engrave it on my heart.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 780. THE ONE THING NEEDFUL
+####  Christ in Song,

 ```txt
 1.